-Jury to begin second day of deliberations in Trump hush money trial
+Jury begins second day of deliberations in Trump hush money trial

-Jurors are expected to re-examine testimony from two witnesses and rehear judge’s instructions on how to interpret law.
+Deliberations resume after jurors asked to re-examine some witness testimony and rehear judge’s instructions on the law.

-Jurors in New York are set to begin a second day of deliberations in Donald Trump’s hush money trial as the United States awaits a verdict against the former president and presumptive Republican 2024 nominee that could shake November’s election.
+Jurors in New York have begun a second day of deliberations in Donald Trump’s hush money trial as the United States awaits a verdict against the former president and presumptive Republican 2024 nominee that could shake November’s election.

 The 12-person jury is in the spotlight after nearly two dozen witnesses testified in a New York City courtroom over the course of a more than six-week trial.